shiuandai/Cookie-Consent/README.md

 ### 1.4 - Clear multiple input fields after submit

-* [ ] There are several ways can reach the goal.
-This time I use the second method **prop()** methodto apply it into my project. → [How to clear form after submit in Javascript](https://www.tutorialspoint.com/how-to-reset-selected-value-to-default-using-jquery)
+* [ ] There are several ways that can reach the goal.
+This time I use the second method **prop()** methodto apply it to my project. → [How to clear form after submit in Javascript](https://www.tutorialspoint.com/how-to-reset-selected-value-to-default-using-jquery)

 ```JS Syntax
 function reset(){